daceyh123/SREFetchChallenge/README.md

  9. Double click on the host server you just created
  10. If prompted to add and continue, click add and continue
  11. After this you should be SSHd into the EC2 instance!

+### MacOS
+You can SSH directly from your MacOS environment via the terminal.
+ 1. You need to be in the directory of the project to reference the pem keys without using the whole directory.
+ 2. run a command similar to this: ssh -i user#-keypair.pem user#@outputfromscriptfortheaddress
+ 3. Here is an example: ssh -i user1-keypair.pem user1@ec2-18-189-16-92.us-east-2.compute.amazonaws.com
+ 4. If it gives you an error about the key not being secure type the command "chmod 400 user#-keypair.pem".
+This should fix the issue.